jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 f = lambda x: x**2
 print(gradient_check(f, 4))
 ```
-We don't call this method in the production code.
-But computing partial derviative can be tedious and therefore we always verify the value we computed with this naive method during the development time.
+We never call this method in the production code.
+But computing partial derviative can be tedious and error prone.
+We use this method to verify out partial derviative implementation during the development time.

 ### Backpropagation
 To compute the partial derviatives,